- What is the Client-Server Model?

 A networking model is an act of establishing strategic alliances by communicating and exchanging data with various individuals, computers, or organizations.
-Client-server architecture is a part of a networking model that allows communication between two elements: clients (requestor) and server (provider of requested services) through networking devices.
+Client-server architecture is part of a networking model that allows communication between two elements: clients (requestor) and servers (provider of requested services) through networking devices.
 Big or small organizations leverage the power of networking to digitize their business.
-Improve knowledge base and scale their products with graphical user interface and shared database.
+Improve knowledge base and scale their products with a graphical user interface and shared database.

-Q. What are variations on the client-server model?
+Q.1: What are variations on the client-server model?

 - Mobile Code

 Q.2: How many types of servers are there?

 Ans: Mainly, there are 8 types of servers.